ISTAustria-CVML/FLEA/README.md

 for additional technical arguments, see the source code.

-Each run of `FLEA.py` creates one split of the data with the selected manipulations and then runes all activated ones of the following methods (default: all):
+Each run of `FLEA.py` creates one split of the data with the selected manipulations and then runs all selected ones of the following methods (default: all):
 * `original`: train on original data before any manipulation (hypothetical)
 * `clean`: merge the clean data sources and train on result (oracle)